jamesTait-jt/go-performance-tips/README.md

 BenchmarkFoRange-10       467359              2543 ns/op               0 B/op          0 allocs/op
 ```

-As we can se, the forRange version performs far worse in this scenario!
-As a consequence of this, I would recommend sticking with the forI syntax.
+As we can see, the forRange version performs far worse in this scenario!
+As a consequence of this, I would recommend sticking with the `for i` syntax.